jasync-sql/jasync-sql/README.md

-The main goal for this project is to implement simple, async, performant and reliable database drivers for PostgreSQL and MySQL in Kotlin.
+The main goal for this project is to implement simple, async, performant and reliable database drivers for PostgreSQL and MySQL written in Kotlin.
 This is not supposed to be a JDBC replacement, these drivers aim to cover the common process of _send a statement, get a response_ that you usually see in applications out there.
 So it's unlikely there will be support for updating result sets live or stuff like that.